 Usually, the source address of outgoing HWTACACS packets can be the IP address of the NAS's any interface that can communicate with the HWTACACS server.
 In some special scenarios, however, you must change the source IP address.
+If the NAS is configured with the Virtual Router Redundancy Protocol (VRRP) for stateful failover, the source IP address of HWTACACS packets can be the virtual IP address of the VRRP group to which the uplink belongs.

-You can specify the source IP address for outgoing HWTACACS packets in HWTACACS scheme view for a specific HWTACACS scheme, or in system view for all HWTACACS schemes.
+You can specify the source IP address for outgoing HWTACACS packets in HWTACACS scheme view for a specific HWTACACS scheme, or in system view for all HWTACACS schemes whose servers are in the same VPN.